 Crochet buttons are easy to make, and they're cute as a, uh, button.

 You can make the button smaller or bigger by changing the number of single crochets in step 4.
 If you need a firm button for a garment closure, insert a hard plastic or wood button into the center.
-Since I used this as a decorative topper for a hat, I just stuffed the yarn tail into the center.
+Since I used this as a decorative topper for a

 Gauge: not important